-Pavones in Golfo Dulce is a sheltered point break that has unreliable waves The best wind direction is from the east.
-Groundswells more frequent than windswells and the ideal swell angle is from the southwest.
+Pavones is a sheltered point break that has unreliable waves, The best wind direction is from the east.
+Groundswells are more frequent than wind swells, and the ideal swell angle is from the southwest.

 The surf is consistently strong and clean groundswells are of common sight, making it perfect for those surfers to take the larger outside sets or for the surfer who likes the smaller inside waves.

 Surfers should note that the breeze at Witch’s Rock most often blows from the northeast, making a southwest swell the best situation for the biggest waves.
 Witch’s Rock has an A-frame wave that breaks both left and right, assuring that surfers of all styles will be able to catch the waves.

 Santa Teresa and Mal Pais

-Although the beach is easily reached, the take off zone is a very small area accommodating only about a dozen of surfers.
-To this date, the black beach is regarded by many veteran surfers to be one of the best surf points in Costa Rica.
+Although the beach is easily reached, the take-off zone is a very small area, accommodating only about a dozen of surfers.
+To this date, black beach is regarded by many veteran surfers to be one of the best surf points in Costa Rica.

-Dominical can hold swells up to 10 feet and waves faces can built up to triple overhead!
-There is no guarantee for perfect waves here, if the sand banks are not in the right position waves might just be average.
+Dominical can hold swells up to 10 feet and waves faces can build up to triple overhead!
+There is no guarantee for perfect waves here, if the sandbanks are not in the right position waves might just be average.

 I hope you liked our Costa Rica surfing destinations top ten, if you love water, let me suggest the Bioluminescence Costa Rica kayaking tour for your next reading in our blog.